tomarra/laptopsetup/README.md

   - Setup shortcuts
   - Move preview window to right side
   - Set to launch at login
-- Fantasical
-  - Launch and login to Flexibits Account
-  - Setup Google Accounts (don't use local accounts)
 - Kaleidoscope
   - Launch and apply license
 - Logi Options